-It is obvious that the antecedent of who_2 is not John, who goes to MIT, but just John.
-But that is the same antecedent as who_1 : whatever relation exists between John and who_1 also exists between John and who_2 , and neither of these takes the other as an argument; there are no first- and second-order functions in the correct representation for (104), as opposed to the situation in (105).
-This means that there cannot be a strict ordering (total, antisymmetric, irreflexive, intransitive) between these two nodes who_1 and who_2 in the appositive case; in turn, this means that there is no strict ordering between the sub-graphs which contain these nodes, because if there was, then the nodes would be transitively ordered (recall that transitivity is a condition for strict ordering).
-That is: if $G \ni who_1$ was ordered with respect to $G' \ni who_2$, then who_1 would be ordered with respect to who_2 , contrary to fact.
+It is obvious that the antecedent of $who_2$ is not John, who goes to MIT, but just John.
+But that is the same antecedent as $who_1$ : whatever relation exists between John and $who_1$ also exists between John and $who_2$ , and neither of these takes the other as an argument; there are no first- and second-order functions in the correct representation for (105), as opposed to the situation in (106).
+This means that there cannot be a strict ordering (total, antisymmetric, irreflexive, intransitive) between these two nodes $who_1$ and $who_2$ in the appositive case; in turn, this means that there is no strict ordering between the sub-graphs which contain these nodes, because if there was, then the nodes would be transitively ordered (recall that transitivity is a condition for strict ordering).
+That is: if $G \ni who_1$ was ordered with respect to $G' \ni who_2$ , then $who_1$ would be ordered with respect to $who_2$ , contrary to fact.

 We said that there cannot be a strict ordering over a set of appositives such that we get a monotonically recursive interpretation (following Emonds and McCawley); it must be noted that the reading in which multiple appositives following an antecedent NP are strictly paratactic receives a different structural description.
 In computational terms, recursive restrictive relative clauses can (and in fact must) take as antecedents ever-growing structures [N' COMP]: it is not possible to have a sequence of restrictive relatives in which all take the same N terminal as their antecedent, ignoring other relatives.
-To give a concrete example, the segmentation and indexing in (106) is impossible to obtain:
+To give a concrete example, the segmentation and indexing in (107) for a sequence of restrictive relatives is impossible to obtain:

-106) [[Every psychologist]i [who_i Emily talked to] [who_i insisted on helping]] ended up making a disaster
+107) [[Every psychologist]i [whoi Emily talked to] [whoi insisted on helping]] ended up making a disaster

-But that is precisely the kind of structural description that we have in the case of several stacked appositives, as in (107):
+But that is precisely the kind of structural description that we have in the case of several stacked appositives, as in (108):

-107) Donald Trump is a man who will spare no effort to get different parts of the country to hate and fear each other, who will do everything he can to damage the U.S. position in the world, who will set things up so his family members benefit financially from his presidency, ...
+108) Donald Trump is a man who will spare no effort to get different parts of the country to hate and fear each other, who will do everything he can to damage the U.S. position in the world, who will set things up so his family members benefit financially from his presidency, ...